derekzyl/talent-exchange/README.md

-# Flow Backend with FastAPI, PostgreSQL, Docker, and Redis
+# MedConnect Backend with FastAPI, PostgreSQL, Docker, Redis, and AI Integration

 ## Overview

-Flow is a platform that connects artisans with both soft skills and manual skills to individuals who are looking for their services.
-This backend application is built using FastAPI, PostgreSQL as the database, Docker for containerization, and Redis for caching purposes.
+MedConnect is a medical platform designed to connect patients, doctors, and administrators in a unified space for managing healthcare needs.
+Patients can consult with doctors, share medical data, and access personalized treatment insights.
+Doctors can track patient histories, document diagnoses, and suggest treatments.
+With AI integration, MedConnect offers predictive insights on possible drug reactions, ailments, and treatment recommendations based on patient history.

 ## Table of Contents